Get New Zealand immigration glossary here!

 A person you are legally married to, or in a civil union or de facto relationship with, and who you live with in a genuine and stable partnership.
 Partners can be of the same or opposite sex.

-This is the primary person who will be assessed against the criteria of a resident visa.
+This is the primary person who will be assessed against the criteria for a resident visa.

-- An assessment by the New Zealand Qualifications Authority.
+- an assessment by the New Zealand Qualifications Authority that relates to the New Zealand Qualifications Framework (NZQF); and

-- The NZQF level as set out in the ‘List of Qualifications Exempt from Assessment’.
+- its level on the NZQF as set out in the ‘List of Qualifications Exempt from Assessment’; and

 This refers to a person who holds a current New Zealand residence permit or alternatively a New Zealand returning resident’s visa.